Hemanthkumar2112/deep-learning-CNN-based-weeddetection/README.md

 # deep-learning-CNN-based-weeddetection
-semantic segmentation to detect and segment weed and crop in carrot data set gamil anbu211299@gmail.com
+Semantic Segmentation to detect and segment weed and crop in Carrot Dataset.

+## Contact
+Gmail: anbu211299@gmail.com